BACK TO INDEX

 This paper, addressed primarily to engineers and mathematicians with an interest in control theory, argues that entirely new theoretical problems arise naturally when addressing questions in the field of systems biology.
 Examples from the author's recent work are used to illustrate this point.

 14. E.D.
 Sontag, A. Kiyatkin, and B.N.
 Kholodenko.
 Inferring dynamic architecture of cellular networks using time series of gene expression, protein and metabolite data.
 Bioinformatics, 20(12):1877-1886, 2004.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/sontag-kiyatkin-kholodenko-informatics04-supplement.pdf.
-[PDF] [doi:http://dx.doi.org/10.1093/bioinformatics/bth173] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] [doi:http://dx.doi.org/10.1093/bioinformatics/bth173] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: